Home fire safety checklist

 - Never deadlock doors when you’re at home.

-- Dial 000 and ask for the fire brigade in an emergency.
+- Dial 000 and ask for the fire service in an emergency.
 Know your address and the closest cross street.

 - In the event of a fire, keep a close watch on children once outside to make sure they don’t run back into the house.